 D-Risk uses a simple water balance to calculate the potential soil moisture deficit (PSMD) using monthly rainfall (P) and reference evapotranspiration (ETo) data, and the maximum PSMD (PSMDmax) is identified for each year.
 Using the crop and soils data provided by the user and the annual PSMDmax, D-Risk then calculates the theoretical annual irrigation needs for each crop-soil combination using a set of equations derived from previous research.
 By combining data on irrigation needs (depths water applied, mm) with the irrigated areas (ha) data, D-Risk calculates total water demand for each year.

 From the water balance modelling, annual irrigation deficits and licensed abstraction ‘headroom’ are calculated.
-An irrigation deficit is assumed to be any proportion of annual demand that was not met either due to annual or monthly licence limits and/or not being able to supply water from reservoirs.
+An irrigation deficit is assumed to be any proportion of annual demand that was not met either (1) due to annual or monthly licence limits, (2) abstraction constraints imposed by local flow conditions, and/or (3) not being able to supply water from reservoirs.
 Licensed ‘headroom’ is defined as the proportion of licensed volume that is not abstracted in any given year.
 It is calculated from the sum of all available licences (both direct and storage).

 Because droughts are both rare and always different, the small number of past ‘real’ drought events are insufficient to provide a realistic assessment of future drought risk.
 Consequently, the MaRIUS project used a very complex regional climate model to produce a dataset of 100 series of ‘synthetic’ weather that could have occurred in the past.
 The data have been checked for robustness against actual historical records.
 Each weather series, of 30 years length, is equally probable weather.
 The D-Risk tool uses this data in the method described above in two ways:

-Irrigation deficit is defined as the total volumetric irrigation demand not supplied in a year due to either monthly and/or annual licence limits being reached and/or insufficient water stored in reservoirs (where relevant).
+Irrigation deficit is defined as the total volumetric irrigation demand not supplied in a year.
+This is due to either monthly and/or annual licence limits being reached and/or insufficient water stored in reservoirs (upper graph) and with abstraction constraints imposed by local flow conditions (lower graph).